What is the Feast of Unleavened Bread in the Bible?

 What is the difference between Passover and the Feast of Unleavened Bread?

 Passover and the Feast of Unleavened Bread go hand in hand.
 Both are a memorial of the liberation of the Hebrews from slavery.
-However, Passover commemorates how God passed over the Israelites in the tenth plague (when the “death angel” came and all the Egyptian firstborn died) while the Feast of Unleavened Bread commemorates the hastiness of when the Israelites left Egypt.
+However, Passover commemorates how God passed over the Israelites in the tenth plague (when the “death angel” came and all the Egyptian firstborn died), while the Feast of Unleavened Bread commemorates the haste when the Israelites left Egypt.

 Yet the two are celebrated together.
 In fact, Passover “kicks off” the Feast of Unleavened Bread.
 Therefore, Scripture refers to both feasts as Passover: